What is VoIP? A Beginner’s Guide to Internet Calling

 1. Cost Savings

-• Make and receive calls anywhere with an internet connection.
+With VoIP, you can make and receive calls from anywhere with an internet connection.

-• Use VoIP on smartphones, laptops, or dedicated VoIP phones.
+You can use VoIP on smartphones, laptops, tablets, or dedicated VoIP phones with equal ease.

 3. Advanced Features

-Unlike traditional phones, VoIP comes with powerful features such as:
+Unlike traditional phone systems, VoIP comes with powerful built-in features such as:

 • Call forwarding